 When the burned skin heals, it will peel off, which may take up to a couple of weeks.
 However, the time a burn takes to heal is dependent on the affected area.
 Consider seeking professional care when you detect signs of infections on the burn.

-Best Ways to Prevent First-Degree Burns
+First Aid Methods to Prevent First-Degree Burns

 There are many precautions to be observed to prevent first-degree burns, among which are outlined below.